Min ko vill ha roligt: Impact of the articles

-Forslund and Lindgren had fought for the new law for three years.
-However, they were not happy with it.
+Forslund and Lindgren had fought for the new law for three years, but they were not happy with it.
 A little had improved for some animals, but not enough and in most areas there was no improvement.
 For example, the right to graze was only granted to breeding animals, not to fattening animals.
 The size of the chicken cage was only increased much later and the slaughter regulations were kept too vague.

-English Releases
+English releases

-The book has not been released in English as a whole.
-However, some parts of it have been published in 1989 by the Animal Welfare Institute in the book How Astrid Lindgren achieved enactment of the 1988 law protecting farm animals in Sweden - a selection of articles and letters published in Expressen, Stockholm, 1985-1989.
+The book has not been released in English as a whole, but some parts of it were published in 1989 by the Animal Welfare Institute in the book How Astrid Lindgren achieved enactment of the 1988 law protecting farm animals in Sweden - a selection of articles and letters published in Expressen, Stockholm, 1985-1989.
 The book contains 27 pages, while the Swedish book Min ko vill ha roligt contains 99 pages.
 Next to this Forslund has published a few of the articles on her website, where she also mentions what kind of changes came with the new law.